 The rest of this article is focused on teaching you how to create custom images yourself (even cheaper).

-2. The “Secret Sauce” to easily designing images like a pro
+Step 2 – Follow the “Secret Sauce” to design images like a pro

 Had I written this article a few years ago, it would’ve looked very different.

 I’m not a graphic designer, and most marketers aren’t either.
 Having to learn to use a complex piece of software such as Photoshop is intimidating.